The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Methodology

 \subsection{IPv4 Spoofing Scan}

-We developed an efficient scanner that sends hand-crafted DNS \texttt{A} record request packets.
-We run the scanner on a machine inside a network that does not deploy outbound SAV so that we can send packets with spoofed IP addresses.
-When a resolver inside a network vulnerable to inbound spoofing performs query resolution, we observe it on our authoritative DNS servers.
-To prevent caching and to be able to identify the true originator in case of forwarding, every time we query the following unique domain name: a random string, the hex-encoded resolver IP address (the destination of our query), a scan identifier, the IP version subdomain and the domain name itself.
-An example domain name that is only reachable through IPv4 name servers is \texttt{ {qGPDBe.02ae52c7.s1.v4.drakkardnsv4.com}}.
+The core idea of the spoofing scan is to send hand-crafted DNS \texttt{A} requests with spoofed source addresses to all the routable hosts.
+We have developed an efficient scanner capable of sending spoofed DNS requests in bulk.
+It runs on a machine in a network that does not deploy outbound SAV so that we can send packets with spoofed IP addresses.
+We make the scanner available to the interested researchers upon request.
+When our query reaches a recursive DNS resolver inside a network not deploying inbound SAV, the resolver starts the resolution process.
+We observe the query on our authoritative DNS servers.
+To prevent caching and to identify the true originator in case of forwarding, we always query a unique domain name composed of: a random string, a hex-encoded resolver IP address (the destination of our query), a scan identifier, an IP version subdomain and a domain name itself.
+The encoded IP address lets us identify forwarders: if the IP address seen on our authoritative nameservers is not the same as originally queried (extracted from the domain name), we know that the query destination is a forwarder.
+An example domain name is \texttt{ {dklL56.cb007101.s1.v4.drakkardnsv4.com}}.

-Figure~\ref{setup} shows the scanning setup for the \texttt{ {1.2.3.0/24}} network.
-In step~1, the scanner sends one spoofed packet to each host of this network, thus packets to 254 destinations in total.
+Figure~\ref{setup} shows the scanning setup for the example \texttt{ {203.0.113.0/24}} network.
+In Step~1, the scanner sends one spoofed packet to each potential host of the network (256 packets in total).
 The spoofed source IP address is always the next one after the destination.
-When the spoofed DNS packet arrives at the destination network edge (therefore it has not been filtered anywhere in transit), there are three possible cases:
+If we reach the last IP address of the network (e.g. \texttt{ {203.0.113.255}} for \texttt{ {203.0.113.0/24}}), we go back to the beginning and use \texttt{ {203.0.113.1}} as a spoofed source IP.
+When the scanner sends the spoofed packet containing the DNS query, there are four possible cases: